Play Hockey for Mito!

 Jack was always the captain of one of the hockey teams while his friend, Michael Harty, was the captain of the other.
 This led to renaming the event the “Jack and Mikey Birthday Classic” when the boys were in second grade.

 By sixth grade, Jack felt he had grown out of having birthday parties even though the same friends who had come to the event since kindergarten were begging him to continue the tradition.

 Then, in December 2013, the families suffered a terrible loss when Matthew Harty, Michael’s little brother, passed away from mitochondrial disease.
 Jack had a difficult time dealing his emotions.
 “His mind-set went from feeling helpless to hopeful as the idea of changing the birthday party to a fundraiser for Matthew came to mind,” said Kristen Pascucci, Jack’s mom.

 When word about the Matthew Harty Mito Classic spread, Bob Sweeney, the former Boston Bruins player who is now the director of The Bruins Charitable Foundation, was so impressed by Jack and Michael, he wanted to be part of the event.
 He offered to donate signed memorabilia and match donations for The Matthew Harty Camper Fund.
 The entire North Andover community joined in to celebrate Matthew and support other children who were suffering from mitochondrial disease.

-Now, six years later, the Matthew Harty Mito Classic is a much anticipated event in the North Andover community.
+Now, seven years later, the Matthew Harty Mito Classic is a much anticipated event in the North Andover community.
 We are excited to expand the event as we partner with the North Andover Community Center and their student leaders who will join in to ensure that the Matthew Harty Mito Classic continues for years to come.